 - Loans come from large bank

-Another large bank that is worth mentioning is Citizen's bank.
-Their site is clear and easy to understand but unlike Citibank's StudentLoan.com, they do not have a separate site devoted to student loans.
+One of the best banks for student loans is Citizen's Bank.
+Their site is clear and easy to understand but they do not have a separate site devoted to student loans.
 However, the site is securely encrypted and offers a range of helpful information and features.

 Citizen's offers most of the loans that are standard in the industry including graduate and undergraduate loans, as well as parent loans.
-You can also receive assistance with your federal loans.
+You can also receive assistance with or refinance your federal loans.